theupdateframework/taps/tap4.md

 The value of the "delegations" key is a list.
 Every member in this list is a dictionary with at least two keys:

 * "paths" specifies a list of target paths of patterns.
+A desired target must match a pattern in this list for this delegation to be consulted.
 * "repositories" specifies a list of one or more repository names.
 * Optionally, "terminating" is a Boolean attribute indicating whether or not this delegation terminates